thinkmoney's guide to the new flat-rate state pensions and automatic enrolment

 If you doubt you'll be able to save more because you're not very good at organising your money, there are services that can help.

-For example, if you have a thinkmoney Personal Account, a Money Manager can go through your budget with you and help you to work out how much you could afford to put into savings - such as your pension pot - every month.
+For example, if you have a thinkmoney Managed Current Account, a Money Manager can go through your budget with you and help you to work out how much you could afford to put into savings - such as your pension pot - every month.

 Once you've decided on a comfortable figure, your Money Manager can set up a Direct Debit for you, ensuring that this money leaves your account each month.